kyoto-cheng/Machine-Learning-for-Job-Salary-Prediction/README.md

 - Scraping real-world data from the Glassdoor with Selenium
 - Performing data cleaning & feature engineering with NLTK
 - Demonstrating EDA results with word cloud map & pivot tables
-- Machine learning model on job salary interval prediction utilizing Sklearn FeatureUnion, Random Forest Classifier (82% accuracy within an interval of 50K)
+- Utilizing Machine learning on job salary interval prediction with Sklearn FeatureUnion, Random Forest Classifier (82% accuracy within an interval of 50K)

 Data Source (in total):
 - Glassdoor web scraped by myself